qdraw/starsky/starsky/starskyimportercli/readme.md

 ```
 #### Appsettings Notes
 1)  Structure uses slash as directory separator for Linux and Windows
 2)  The settings: `ExifToolPath`, `ThumbnailTempFolder` and  `StorageFolder` uses the system path directory separators
 3)  The `AddMemoryCache` setting is ignored in the console/cli applications
-4)  `ExifToolImportXmpCreate`
+4)  The setting: `ExifToolImportXmpCreate` is used to create at import time a xmp file based on the raw image (default: false)

 ### Structure configuation options: